cimo/App_client_ai/README.md

 # App_jidou

-App example for rust and tauri package.
+App example with tauri and Npm_jsMvcFw package.

 ## Info:

-This is the example app, for understanding how to use the rust and tauri framework.
+Example app to demonstrate how to use the tauri framework.

 ## Installation